 The foldability of this saw makes it so practical and easy to put in your backpack, or just to save space in storage, and means that you can have the efficiency of a bow saw without the impracticality of the size.

-Assembly is quick and simple (see the video below) and when you're done, it'll collapse down in to just two sticks that can be bound together with the tensioning cord.
+Assembly is quick and simple (see the video above) and when you're done, it'll collapse down in to just two sticks that can be bound together with the tensioning cord.

 This saw really has become a completely indispensable part of my kit and brings me pleasure every time I use it!
 For the green woodworker sectioning up logs for spoons, bowls and chair parts, or the bushcrafter processing wood for the campfire and anything in between, this is the tool for you!

-For information about saw options and prices please click here to visit my shop where you'll also find plans, in case you want to make your own!
+Click here to visit my shop where you'll also find folding saw plans, in case you want to make your own!

 **Please note: This is not a carpentry saw.
 Although it can be used for smaller jobs (sawing stop cuts in to spoons, etc.), it is primarily meant for processing round and split timber.